cop1000/actions-workflow/responses/workflow-success.md

 1. Merge your branch.
 1. DO NOT delete your branch, wait for the action to do it for you.

+You can see the status of the action by going to the Actions block.

 I'll respond when the branch is deleted.